Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

-\begin{definition} Let $\dot z = P(z)$ be a \emph{unitary} generic polynomial vector field in the sense of Definition~\ref{def:generic}.
-Then the $2k$ separatrices of $\infty$ land at singular points. \begin{enumerate} \item The \emph{Douady-Sentenac combinatorial invariant} is the union of (see Figure~\ref{DS_invariant}(a)): \begin{itemize} \item the \emph{tree graph}, an embedded graph in the oriented plane (i.e. up to an orientation preserving homeomorphism) defined as follows: for the vertices, we take the set of singular points and, whenever there is trajectory joining two singular points, we choose one of them as an edge. \item the information on how one separatrix of $\infty$ is attached to it (then the attachment of all other separatrices is determined). \end{itemize} \item The \emph{Douady-Sentenac analytic invariant} is the $k$-tuple of \lq\lq travel times\rq\rq\ $\chi_1, \dots, \chi_k$ along $k$ curves (the dotted curves in Figure~\ref{DS_invariant}(b)) disjoint from the separatrices, each one going from $\infty$ to $\infty$ and cutting one edge of the Douady-Sentenac combinatorial invariant: the direction of the trajectory is chosen so that the $\alpha_j$ have positive imaginary part. \end{enumerate} \end{definition}
+\begin{definition} Let $\dot z = P(z)$ be a \emph{monic} generic polynomial vector field in the sense of \Cref{def:generic}.
+Then the $2k$ separatrices of $\infty$ land at singular points. \begin{enumerate} \item The \emph{Douady-Estrada-Sentenac combinatorial invariant} is the union of (see \Cref{DS_invariant}(a)): \begin{itemize} \item the \emph{tree graph}, an embedded graph in the oriented plane (i.e. up to an orientation preserving homeomorphism) defined as follows: for the vertices, we take the set of singular points and, whenever there is trajectory joining two singular points, we choose one of them as an edge. \item the information on how one separatrix of $\infty$ is attached to it (then the attachment of all other separatrices is determined). \end{itemize} \item Let the \emph{travel time} along a curve $\gamma$ be defined as $\int_\gamma dt= \int_\gamma\frac{dz}{P(z)}$.
+The \emph{Douady-Estrada-Sentenac analytic invariant} is the $k$-tuple of travel times $\chi_1, \dots, \chi_k$ along $k$ curves (the dotted curves in \Cref{DS_invariant}(b)) disjoint from the separatrices, each one going from $\infty$ to $\infty$ and cutting one edge of the Douady-Estrada-Sentenac combinatorial invariant: the direction of the trajectory is chosen so that the $\chi_j$ have positive imaginary part.
+(Since the curves are closed and the differential form is holomorphic at $\infty$, the travel time can be calculated by the residue theorem.) \end{enumerate} \end{definition}

 In the following theorem will appear a special kind of linear ordering (i.e.\ a total order) on the set of singularities.
 A total order on a finite set $E$ of cardinal $m$ is equivalent to the data of a uniquely defined order preserving bijection $L : \{0,\ldots,m-1\}\to E$.
 Similarly, a circular order is defined by a bijection $L$ from the set $\U_m$ of $m$-th roots of unity to $E$, but this time it is unique only up to composition of $L$ by a rotation $\U_m\to\U_m$.
-For any $\eps\neq 0$, the set of $(k+1)$-st roots of $\eps$ is naturally circularly ordered.
+For any $\eps\neq 0$, the set of $(k+1)$-th roots of $\eps$ is naturally circularly ordered.

-\begin{definition} Let us call \emph{zig-zag ordering} on the set $\U_m$ of $m$-th roots of unity, any linear ordering $L: \{0,\ldots,m-1\}\to\U_m$ for which there exists a rotation $R_\theta:z\mapsto e^{i\theta} z$ such that $L$, followed by $R_\theta$, followed by the projection $z \mapsto \re z$ to the real line is strictly increasing.
-For a set $E$ circularly ordered via a bijection $\U_m\to E$, a zig-zag ordering is defined as a linear ordering that induces a zig-zag ordering of $\U_m$.\end{definition}